 The notary will assist in the creation of the documents necessary to register a company in Estonia:

-Once the applicant has made an application for an e-residency permit, received their digital ID, and is now able to start a company in Estonia.
-When starting any business in Estonia it is important to decide on a legal structure to run the business.
-It is the Commercial Code of Estonia provides the following types of companies to residents of the country.
+Once the applicant has made an application for an e-residency permit, the applicant receives their digital ID, and becomes eligible to begin a company in Estonia.
+When starting any business in Estonia it is important to decide a legal structure to run the business.
+The Commercial Code of Estonia provides the following types of companies to residents of the country.

 They are in the following order: